rajashri-patil/parvi_aassisnment_task/results/task2_timing_analysis.md

 ## **Q2.
 Does it fit the 10ms budget?**

 Yes, comfortably.
 Even the worst sample seen across the 5 measured runs (267.44us) is roughly 37x under the 10,000us budget.
-The state machine is O(1) per sample, a magnitude comparison, a counter increment, no dynamic allocation inside the loop, so there was never

-real risk of missing the deadline on this hardware, even accounting for the run-to-run variance documented above.
+The state machine is O(1) per sample, a magnitude comparison, a counter increment, no dynamic allocation inside the loop, so there was never real risk of missing the deadline on this hardware, even accounting for all run variance documented above.

 ## **Q3 .
 If it didn’t fit, what would I do?**

 I’d actually try on this hardware & the option I’d choose is **offload to the Cortex-M7 coprocessor** .
 The M7 is already present on the NXP iMX95 at zero additional silicon cost.
 Moving fall detection there means the FSM runs bare-metal with deterministic timing, reads the ICM-42688-P over DMA rather than polling, and raises an interrupt to the A55 only on a confirmed fall, keeping A55 cores fully free for YOLO inference.
-This is the same partitioning logic as the CNN accelerator project: dedicated hardware for dedicated tasks.
+This is the same partitioning logic as the CNN accelerator project like dedicated hardware for dedicated tasks.

 The other three options are prototype-phase mitigations, not production answers.
-NumPy vectorisation and a C extension both make the A55 loop faster but leave a safety-critical alert competing for OS-scheduled cycles on the same core as YOLO.
-Reducing to 50Hz doubles the budget and remains physiologically adequate (falls develop over 200-500ms), but doesn't solve the determinism problem.
-The M7 offload addresses all of these at once, and the hardware is already there.
+NumPy vectorisation and a C extension both make the A55 loop faster but leave a safety critical alert competing for OS scheduled cycles on the same core as YOLO.
+Reducing to 50Hz doubles the budget and remains physiologically adequate (falls develop for 200-500ms), but doesn't solve the determinism problem.
+The M7 offload addresses all of these at once and the hardware is already there.

 ## **Q4.
 RTL FSM at 100MHz, clock cycle estimate**

 In my CNN accelerator project on a 7nm FinFET PDK, the design ran at 1GHz with a 14mW power profile and 0.874mm² footprint post-APR.
-The critical path was a 16-bit multiplyaccumulate chain, pipelined MAC units running in parallel, synthesized in DC Shell and placed and routed in Innovus.
+The critical path was a 16-bit multiply accumulate chain, pipelined MAC units running in parallel, synthesized in DC Shell and placed and routed in Innovus.

 Fall detection is the opposite kind of design.
 The CNN accelerator was compute-bound, deep pipelines, high switching activity, hundreds of MACs firing every cycle, which is why minimizing switching activity was the actual lever for hitting 14mW at 1GHz.
-Fall detection is controlbound, a handful of comparators checking thresholds and a gyro-rate check.
+Fall detection is controlbound, a handful of comparators checking thresholds and a gyro rate check.
 Near-zero switching activity per cycle by comparison.

-This tells us two things.
-First, a fall detection FSM would close timing at 1GHz on 7nm without real effort, the critical path is a 16-bit comparator chain, a few gate delays, nothing like the MAC chain’s pipeline balancing.
+This tells us two things: First, a fall detection FSM would close timing at 1GHz on 7nm without real effort, the critical path is a 16-bit comparator chain, a few gate delays, nothing like the MAC chain’s pipeline balancing.
 We don’t need 1GHz here though, the sensor only delivers a new sample every 10ms, so 100MHz is more than sufficient.
-Second, the power would be far below the CNN accelerator’s 14mW, since that number came from hundreds of MACs switching every cycle.
+And second, the power would be far below the CNN accelerator’s 14mW, since that number came from hundreds of MACs switching every cycle.
 This FSM has on the order of 10-15 flip-flops switching per sample, sub-milliwatt easily on 7nm, comfortably under 5mW even on an older 180nm node.

 ## **Clock cycles between state transitions at 100MHz:**